BinaryElement/ChromaToggleOld/README.md

 [Download it from the releases page.](https://github.com/BinaryElement/ChromaToggle/releases)

 IMPORTANT: GameMode is the main method of setting, well, the game mode.
-This works in Party Mode for all modes, and in Solo Standard for any ChromaToggle custom gamemode that has leaderboards enabled (see below).
-If you set GameMode to zero (standard), you can use any configuration of custom settings while in party mode, however ChromaToggle will be completely disabled in Solo Standard.
+This now works in any game mode, even no arrows and single saber (assuming the gamemode is applicable).
+However, leaderboards will not show or upload for any modes that do not have them enabled.
+Below is a list of active leaderboards:

 **Active Leaderboards:**
 * Forced Single Saber